KhartesViewer/khartes/README.md

 <img src="https://github.com/KhartesViewer/khartes/assets/133787404/2f685bc9-bf55-4d1a-9c54-f472e3c0dc4b" width="800" />

 *The surface has been repaired;* horizontal fibers are now continuous.
 The inline and crossline slices show the location of the original (magenta) and repaired (cyan) surfaces.
-Note that these overlap on the right, but diverge on the left.
+Note that these overlap in one half of the slice, but diverge in the other half.

 ## Workflow notes

-**Save often.**  You can simply type Ctrl-S to save your work; try to remember to do this whenever a dozen or so nodes have been added or changed.
-The "save" operation is very quick, since only fragments are saved; the volume data does not change and thus is not part of the operation.
+**Save often.**  You can simply type Ctrl-S to save your work; try to remember to do this whenever you have added or moved a dozen or so nodes.
+The "save" operation is very quick, since only fragments are saved; the volume data does not change and thus does not slow down the operation.

 When you create fragments, pay attention to the triangulation that is shown in the fragment window on the right.
 Khartes'